When I started Wrong Side of the Pond close to seven years ago, I didn’t really have a plan in mind.

-Specifically, it was my first ever legitimate scoop and an idea to start a crowd-sourced soccer bar directory that blew the lid off things.
-Suddenly, almost without warning, an increasing number of people were stumbling across my corner of the internet.
+My first ever legitimate scoop.
+An idea to start a crowd-sourced soccer bar directory giving me a high-profile partnership.
+Suddenly, and almost without warning, an increasing number of people were stumbling across my little corner of the internet.

-To that point, this site very much lacked a plan.
-However, for the last four years or so, it became clear that if I developed one… maybe this little blog could turn into something more.
+Even then, this site still very much lacked a plan.
+However, over the last four years or so, it became clear that if I developed one… maybe this pastime could turn into something more.

 Admittedly, my goals for that plan haven’t always been the same throughout.
 They’ve evolved, much like the site itself.
 Initial targets ranged from simple desires like

 “drawing 20 unique visitors a day” to “being taken seriously”.
-But as initial targets were overturned, they eventually gave way to legitimate career ambitions
+But as elementary targets were achieved, they eventually gave way to legitimate career ambitions

 Amazingly, I’ve been incredibly lucky to see the effort I’ve poured into Wrong Side of the Pond give a lot back to me, too.
 Free gear here and there, an MLS Cup, two MLS All-Star Games, inaugural games for teams in four American leagues, standing on stadium pitches across the country, press box access, getting to meet some of my childhood heroes… I’m well aware that not everyone who has poured themselves into a blog has been so fortunate.